Key takeaways

 Formulary

 Every insurance plan has a long document that shows how it covers each prescription medicine, called a formulary.
 Aetna plans will typically classify drugs into multiple tiers, including generic, preferred brand, non-preferred brand, preferred specialty, non-preferred specialty, and non-formulary.
-The plan is most likely to cover generic drugs and preferred drugs, and it won’t cover non-formulary drugs at all.
+The plan is likely to cover generic and preferred drugs, but not non-formulary drugs.

-Aetna’s many formulary documents show that Contrave (when it’s listed) often falls under non-preferred brands.
+Aetna’s many fo documents show that Contrave (when it’s listed) often falls under non-preferred brands.
 Just because it’s non-preferred doesn’t mean it’ll never be covered.
-It might just take some additional steps, or the coverage might not be as comprehensive as it would be for a generic drug.
+It might just take some extra steps, or the coverage might not be as comprehensive as for a preferred or generic drug.

 Medical Condition

-Contrave is FDA-approved for weight management in people with a body mass index (BMI) of more than 30, or a BMI of more than 27 with another weight-related condition, like high blood pressure, type 2 diabetes or high cholesterol.
-Even if your plan covers Contrave, if you don’t meet that criteria, you might not receive coverage.
+Contrave is FDA-approved for weight management in people with a body mass index (BMI) of more than 30, or a BMI of more than 27 with another weight-related condition, like high blood pressure, Type 2 diabetes, or high cholesterol.
+Even if your plan covers Contrave, if you don’t meet that criterion, you might not get coverage.

 Prior Authorization